relianceinfo-de/fcmb-oracle-sql-training/Labs - Internal Control Team/Module 4 - Internal Control Processes Applications.md

 ### Exercise 1: Building Reports for Regulatory Compliance

-You need to create a report for the compliance department to identify any transactions that exceed a regulatory threshold of $10,000, which may require additional scrutiny.
+You need to create a report for the compliance requirement to identify any transactions that exceed a regulatory threshold of #500,000, which may require additional scrutiny.

 **Tasks:**